Microsoft Teams Pricing: Plans, Features, and Value Explained

 • Real-time collaboration tools: Share files, assign tasks, and conduct polls seamlessly.

-• Meeting recordings and live captions: Record meetings with transcripts and live captions (in English) to ensure everyone stays on the same page.
+• Meeting recordings and live captions: Record meetings with transcripts and live captions (English only) to ensure everyone stays on the same page.

 • Standard security: Data encryption for meetings, chats, calls, and files ensures your information stays protected.